 |

 Below you'll find my latest Siku rankings.
-Updated as of August, 2023.
-I have 24 different models, but there are many more to acquire and a few I would like to upgrade, so this list will evolve.
+I have 34 different models, but there are many more to acquire and a few I would like to upgrade, so this list will evolve.

 Key notes/considerations: